Ridwan05/AltSchool-Cloud-Exercise/Laravel project/README.md

       ```

 - restart apatche with `sudo systemctl restart apache2`
-- configured a domain (altschool.demo.com) to point at the remote server IP
+- configured a domain (altschool.demo.com) to point at the remote server IP whenever I visit the domain in my host browser
-     added `68.183.114.0   altschool.demo.com` to my local system hostfile
+     done this by adding `68.183.114.0   altschool.demo.com` to my local system hostfile

    ![Laravel Landing Page](laravel.png)